Thomas & Friends series 23

 Thomas & Friends is a children's television series about the engines and other characters on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.

-This article lists and details episodes from the twenty-third series show, which began airing on 2 September 2019 in the UK, and first aired on 18 May 2019 in the US.
+This article lists and details episodes from the twenty-third series show, which first aired on 18 May 2019 in the US.
 It consisted of 20 11-minute episodes as well as three 20-minute specials, two of which are directly interconnected and form a movie titled Digs and Discoveries.
-It was the last season to air on Nick Jr. in the US, with 2 specials aired.
+It was the last season to air on the Nick Jr. Channel in the US, with 2 specials aired.

+The season was developed with the aim of encouraging preschoolers to learn about new customs, as Thomas travels to Brazil, Italy, China, India, and Australia.
+Another continuing theme was "girl power".